minhnguyen3001/GPU-Overclocking/README.md

 9. You can benchmark your GPU by going into the benchmarking mode in any video game setting, or you can install the benchmarking software that I mentioned in the material that is needed for this tutorial section above.

 ## Conclusion
 Congratulations!
 You have successfully overclocked your GPU.
 You should now notice improved performance in gaming and graphics applications.
+Your GPU should be able to stay below 85°C when running application that demanding high graphic rendering.
 To ensure your GPU functions correctly, regularly check the temperature of your GPU and make sure it does not exceed 85°C.

 ### Troubleshooting Tips:
 - If your system crashes, then you should reduce the overclock settings.
 - If temperatures of the GPU exceed 85°C, you should consider improving cooling solutions or reverting to default settings.
--

 By following these steps, you should able to maximize your GPU's performance.
 If you encounter any issues or need further assistance, feel free to reach out to the gaming community online.